-One could argue that almost every other social media account out there belongs to a competitor.
+One could argue that almost every other social media account out there is some form of competitor.
 Why?
-Because you’re all competing for the attention of consumers.
+Because everyone is competing for the attention of consumers.
 Of course, those with whom you share a large portion of your audience are in a more heated battle with you and those offering substitute products or services to yours are your direct competitors both on and off social media.

-As a general rule, it is advisable not to interact with competitors over social media, especially not retweeting.
+As a general rule, it is advisable not to interact with competitors over social media, especially not sharing their content.
 The rationale behind it is pretty simple – it has the potential to increase their reach, web clicks and their follower numbers.
 You’re basically showcasing your competitor to your audience, which is probably their target audience too!

 Some of your audience members may not have even heard of your competitor before so you’re introducing that business to new prospects and vice-versa.
 Furthermore, some people may only follow a handful of brands or companies within a certain sector.
 If your competitor produces better content than you; you risk losing followers who decide to follow your competitor instead.

-But maybe retweeting a direct competitor is too simple an example.
+But maybe retweeting or regramming a direct competitor is too simple an example.

-How does ‘liking’ or commenting on a tweet compare?
-How about following their account and what if they’re more of a collaborator than a competitor?
+How does ‘liking’ or commenting on a post compare?
+How about following their accounts and what if they’re more of a collaborator than a competitor?

 If they’re more collaborative, sure, there’s a lot more room for interaction and cross-promotion.
 You’re likely to enjoy reciprocated actions which will help you gain valuable exposure amongst their audiences.
 However, even some collaborator accounts, you should be wary of.
 As we discussed in more detail in our super-niching blog, sharing an audience with any brand makes them a competitor to a degree on social media.
 Firstly, they’re competing against you for your audience’s attention and, secondly, they may only have the budget for one of your companies’ products.
 By showcasing your collaborators are you splitting your potential pay-off amongst your fans?